evilsocket/ergo/README.md

     ergo clean example

-To load the model and start a REST API for evaluation (can be customized with `--host`, `--port` and `--debug` options, default to `http://127.0.0.1:8080/?x=0.345,1.0,0.9,...`):
+To load the model and start a REST API for evaluation (can be customized with `--host`, `--port` and `--debug` options):

     ergo serve example

-Convert the Keras model to [fdeep](https://github.com/Dobiasd/frugally-deep) format:

-    ergo to-fdeep example
+You'll be able to access the model for evaluation via `http://127.0.0.1:8080/?x=0.345,1.0,0.9,...`.

-Reset the state of a project (**WARNING**: this will remove the datasets, the model files and all training statistics):
+To reset the state of a project (**WARNING**: this will remove the datasets, the model files and all training statistics):

     ergo clean example --all